-A minor in Classics gives a student the opportunity of encountering the fascinating world of ancient Greece and Rome.
-Studying the Classics is necessarily interdisciplinary, which means that it is through language, art, philosophy, and history that one learns about the cultures that have laid the foundation for all areas of study in Western civilization.
+A minor in classics gives students the opportunity of encountering the fascinating world of ancient Greece and Rome.
+Studying the classics is necessarily interdisciplinary, which means that it is through language, art, philosophy, and history that one learns about the cultures that have laid the foundation for all areas of study in Western civilization.

 Classics Minor (24 units)

 Lower Division Requirements

 An introduction to Koiné Greek emphasizing basic grammar and vocabulary preparatory for translation of the Greek New Testament.
 (3 units; Multicultural; Fall)

 Continuation of GRK 213 with beginning translation from the First Epistle of John.
 Prerequisite: GRK 213.
 (3 units; Multicultural; Spring)

 Mobley, Richard A.

 This course is the first half of an introduction to Latin based upon ancient authors.
 In this course the student is introduced to basic forms, structures, vocabulary, and etymologies of Latin and its relationship to English and other modern languages.
 (3 units; Fall)

 This course is the second half of an introduction to Latin based upon ancient authors.
 In this course the student is introduced to more advanced forms, structures, vocabulary and etymologies of Latin and its relationship to English and other modern languages.
 Prerequisite: LAT 115.
 (3 units; Spring)